In 2015, we were awarded an LSTA grant to improve service to people with disabilities.

-With the assistance of Ellen Hall and Joann Becker from Perkins Solutions, we purchased and installed install several assistive technology devices which will be of interest to people who are blind or have low vision.
+The Library is pleased to provide several assistive technology devices that will be of interest to people who are blind or have low vision.
 These are available for use in the library, and they’re a great chance to try before you buy if you’re thinking of investing in technology for your home.

-The new equipment includes an iSee, a high definition video magnifier.
-In the photo below, we’ve used an atlas for demonstration purposes, but you can use it toread a book or magazine, or to get a better look at photos of your grandchildren.
-Because it uses video technology, you could to write a letter or even to untangle a knot in your knitting!
+The equipment includes an iSee, a high definition video magnifier.
+You can use it to read a book or magazine, or to get a better look at photos of your grandchildren.
+Because it uses video technology, you could use it to write a letter or even to untangle a knot in your knitting!
 It allows you to change magnification, contrast and brightness or color to get the best possible image for you.

-Another new device is an iReader.
+Another device is an iReader.
 With this, you can place any printed material on the surface and the iReader will read it to you.
-Headphones are provided, or bring your own!
+Headphones are provided…or bring your own!

 PockeTalker Ultra personal amplifier